Guy Fisher

 To set up an M&A function for success, do quick and timely decision-making.
 It may be a large team in terms of due diligence.
 You may have some workstream leaders across all the disciplines running the teams.
 Whether you're doing due diligence in a business or feeding into the vendor's due diligence, make sure that the threads and streams are a part of a whole.

 Ensure the key workstream leaders and the people inputting your process get it.
-Make sure they understand what you're trying to achieve, their role in the big machine, and what you will ask of them.
+The key stakeholders must understand what is required of them and their role in the process.

-What we do is we template as much as we can.
+Template as much as possible so everyone can move quickly.
 We have a template for due diligence reports which provides a materiality threshold, so when they are conducting their DD procedures and activities, they know what to focus on and what to not focus on.

 Down to the details around meetings: